vortech11/Comp-to-Scratch/README.md

 Turns out the scratch's sb3 file format is just a renamed zip file which contains images and a project.json file that contains all of the information for a project.
 Therefore, to make scratch programming language, you just need to do the steps in reverse!

-# This Branch

-Within this branch is a complete rewrite of the entire codebase following the systems I developed in my repo [Here](https://github.com/vortech11/Interpreted-Lang)

-The major difference between this version and the first one is the use of an Abstract Syntax Tree (AST).

-With the first version I did not know what I was doing and implamented a serious abomination of a data type.

-By using objects, it makes things so much easier.

 # Features

 Compared to the main branch, this rewrite is not yet feature complete.